Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 ### Oil Extraction
 Oil was developed in the 1970s due to domestic demand and lesser reliance on other countries for the USA.

+Oil is most optimally extracted at 80 degrees C. In cold areas this creates a significant heat inbalance and

 #### Management strategies in the tundra

 - snake drilling: from one site, lateral drilling underground can reach more areas.
-This reduces the need for there to be infrastructure and heat pipes between oil extraction sites, which can melt permafrost
+This reduces the need for there to be infrastructure and heat pipes between oil extraction sites, which can melt permafrost and remove vegetation
-- building on pads and piles:
+- building on pads and piles: gravel pads absorb large amounts of heat, effectively replacing and complementing the active layer, reducing the heat the permafrost is exposed to.
+Spine Road, Prudhoe: 2m tall gravel pad.
+	- Piles are like stilts: infrastructure can be built on them, meaning that they are not in contact with the ground, using the air as a buffer between warm buildings and the permafrost.
+-